14 FAM 720

 (3) An authorized user has sent an item through an improper channel.

 b.
-Suspected abuse of the diplomatic pouch must be reported to the pouch control officer (PCO).
-When abuse does occur, the PCO must take action to correct the problem.
+Suspected abuse of the diplomatic pouch must be reported to the PCO.
+When abuse does occur, the PCO must take immediate action to correct the problem.
 Examples of corrective action are listed below; post management must develop, implement, and publish post-specific remedies for pouch abuse:

-(1) For a first offense: Oral reprimand with reminder of pouch policies and restrictions, and possible reimbursement of transportation costs (see 31 U.S.C.
-9701) after consulting with A/LM/PMP/DPM.
-The PCO must document all circumstances surrounding the incident;
+(1) For a first offense: The PCO must provide the offender with a verbal warning, reminding them of diplomatic pouch policies and restrictions, and may result in possible reimbursement of Secondary Destination Transportation (SDT) costs after consulting with, A/LM/PMP/DPM.
+The PCO must document all circumstances surrounding the incident, and submit a Postal Offense Report via ILMS-DPM;

-(3) For a third offense: Suspension and restriction of pouch privileges for a limited amount of time as determined by post management, and possible reimbursement of transportation costs IAW 31 U.S.C.
-9701 after consulting with A/LM/PMP/DPM.
-The PCO must document all circumstances surrounding the suspension;
+(3) For a third offense: The PCO must collaborate with post's management officer (or equivalent) and issue a written notification of a suspension and restriction of DPM privileges for a limited amount of time (determined by post management), and may result in possible reimbursement of SDT costs after consulting with A/LM/PMP/DPM.
+The PCO must document all circumstances surrounding the suspension, submit a Postal Offense Report via ILMS-DPM, and attach a copy of the supporting documents; and

 c.
-Pouch control officers must advise A/LM/PMP/DPM by email to DPM-Answerperson@state.gov, of pouch violations when they occur.
-Include the name of individual, organization, parent organization in Washington, registry numbers, classification, and a description of the item(s).
+PCO's must advise the Director of A/LM/PMP/DPM by email to DPM-Answerperson@state.gov of pouch violations when they occur.
+Include the name of the individual, organization, parent organization in Washington, DC, registry numbers, classification, and a detailed description of the item(s).

 d.
 The Director of A/LM/PMP/DPM will assist post management in interpreting rules and regulations and making decisions if requested to do so.
 Abuse or misuse of the diplomatic pouch may be investigated further by appropriate law enforcement officials depending on the seriousness of the incident.

 e.
-Employees and authorized users should report suspected or known abuse of the diplomatic pouch or mail services to the Office of Inspector General (see 1 FAM 053.2 for reporting instructions and provisions for confidentiality when reporting).
+DPM encourages employees and authorized users to report suspected or known abuse of diplomatic pouch or mail services to the Office of Inspector General (see 1 FAM 053.2 for reporting instructions and provisions for confidentiality when reporting).

-14 FAM 726.2 Disciplinary Actions for the Mailing of Prohibited Items
+14 FAM 726.2 Disciplinary Actions for the Mailing of Dangerous Goods

 a.
-The mailing of dangerous goods via the diplomatic pouch may present serious dangers to aircraft, passengers and cause serious diplomatic concerns with host nations.
-The below recommended actions must be taken by post upon notification by DPM of serious infractions to IATA dangerous goods policies.
+The mailing of dangerous goods via the diplomatic pouch may present serious dangers to aircraft, passengers, and/or cause serious diplomatic concerns with host nations.
+The actions herein must be taken by post upon notification by DPM of serious infractions to the International Air Transport Association (IATA) Dangerous Goods Regulations (DGR):

-(1) First infraction: Post provides a letter of notification to the employee, requiring a signed reply acknowledging that the employee understands the policies and consequences of future incidents and the actions that maybe taken by HR in the event of future violations.
-Employee should be referred to 14 FAM Exhibit 723.2; and
+(1) First infraction: Post provides a letter of notification to the employee, requiring a signed reply acknowledging that the employee understands the policies and that this and/or any future violations of pouch policy may be referred to GTM/ER for review for possible discipline.
+Refer the employee to 14 FAM Exhibit 723.2; and

-(2) Second Infraction: Post refers the matter to the Office of Employee Relations (HR/ER) for appropriate disciplinary action.
+(2) Second Infraction: Post refers the matter to A/LM/PMP/DPM, which will then submit a request for disciplinary action to GTM/ER.

 14 FAM 727 FUNDING FOR DIPLOMATIC POUCHES